-I am a PhD candidate in the Interactive Robotics Group at MIT and have recently completed my Master's Thesis.
-After receiving a B.S. in Mechanical Engineering, I began work in the IRG developing methods for coordinating multi-agent teams (humans and robots) in time and space.
-We have applied this work to advanced robotic manufacturing of aerospace structures.
-At the same time, I think it is imperative that we understand the human factors issues in human-robot teamwork from a design perspective.
+I am a PhD candidate in the Interactive Robotics Group at MIT developing new computational techniques - artificial intelligence - for human-robot teaming.
+After receiving a B.S. in Mechanical Engineering, I began work in the IRG developing methods for coordinating human-robot teams in time and space.
+In addition to advancing the science of artificial intelligence, I think it is imperative that we understand the human factors issues in human-robot teamwork from a design perspective.
 With advanced algorithms and a proper understanding of human factors, I believe we can make the workplace safer, more efficient, and a more desirable place to work for humans.

 AAAI'16 Doctoral Consortium - I am one of 17 (out of 44 applicants) selected to participate in the AAAI'16 Doctoral Consortium and share my work with some of the best minds in the field!
 AAAI'16 will be held in Febraury 12-17, 2016 in Phoenix, Arizona.